BruhfessorX/cybercraft5e/docs/player-options/classes/veilbreaker.md

 ## Class Abilities

 ### Eldritch Strike
-At 1st level, when you hit with a melee weapon attack, you can spend 1 VP to deal an extra 1d8 psychic or necrotic damage.
+At 1st level, when you hit with a weapon attack, you can spend 1 VP to deal an extra 1d8 psychic or necrotic damage.

 ---